remy/remysharp.com/public/blog/this-week-in-2020.md

 I've seen a few posts of "what a week", but this isn't just one week.
 "This week" is the culmination of decades and decades and centuries of persecution.
 Persecution towards anyone who didn't look, let's be honest, like a white man.

 I wouldn't ever call myself racist, but I know, when I examine closely that I've been racist.
-I wouldn't call myself sexists, but, again, I know I have been.
+I wouldn't call myself sexist, but, again, I know I have been.
 I have been because it never occurred to me, because I've never been in that situation.
 That in itself is mind bogglingly fucked up.
 I get a free pass in life by total fluke.

 I'm a white guy, born in britain, middle-class enough, working in tech, with privilege left right and centre. _I am_ the problem, **it's on us** (not the pandemic, but frankly it seems like the pandemic is just the planet's way of telling us something's a little more than fucked).